 Janet Routledge was first elected as the MLA for Burnaby North in 2017 and was re-elected in 2020.
-She serves as the Chair of the Select Standing Committee on Finance and Government Services.
+She serves as the Parliamentary Secretary for Labour.
 She also chairs the Government Women’s Caucus and represents British Columbia on the Steering Committee of the Commonwealth Women Parliamentarians, Canadian Region.
 Janet sits on the Government Caucus Committee on the Economy.

 She has been involved in many non-profits, including CoDevelopment Canada, which provides financial aid to workers’ organizations in Latin America, and Toxic Free Canada, an organization instrumental in helping workers and environmentalists work together.

 Janet lives in Burnaby North with her husband, Bill Brassington.
 Her living arrangements recently became multigenerational when her son, daughter-in-law and two grandchildren joined the household.